mateusfonseca/dorsetToDo/README.md

 **Environment:** create a file called *.env* at the root of the project with the following content:

     SECRET_KEY='<replace with your project's secrete key>'
-    MONGODB_PASSWORD='<replace with your MongoDB Atlas user's password>'
+    MONGODB_URI='<replace with your MongoDB Atlas cluster's connection string>'

 ## Part 2: Background